-175 See Tanja Rapus Benton et al., Eyewitness Memory is Still Not Common Sense: Comparing Jurors, Judges and Law Enforcement to Eyewitness Experts, 20 APPLIED COGNITIVE PSYCHOL.
-115, 119-20 accuracy of that memory, 176 and the disproportionate credibility decision-makers assign to forensic sciences (the so-called "CSI effect").
-177
+206. See Tanja Rapus Benton et al., Eyewitness Memory Is Still Not Common Sense: Comparing Jurors, Judges and Law Enforcement to Eyewitness Experts, 20 APPLIED COGNITIVE PSYCHOLOGY 115, 119-20 (2006); see also, e.g., United States v.
+Smithers, 212 F.3d 306 (6th Cir.
+2000) (reversing district court's exclusion of expert testimony on reliability of eyewitness identification); United States v.
+Downing, 753 F.2d 1224 (3d Cir.
+1985) (holding expert testimony on eyewitness reliability to be admissible).

+witness's confidence in a memory and the accuracy of that memory, and the disproportionate credibility decision makers assign to forensic sciences (the so-called "CSI effect").

-The chronic pain claimant currently faces high degrees of skepticism - she is "the girl who cried pain."
+The chronic pain claimant currently faces high degrees of skepticism she is "the girl who cried pain."
 But this, too, is likely to change as greater understanding of the facts of chronic pain diseases spread through legal and general culture.
-Judicial and continuing legal education, and the use of expert witnesses to educate juries (and judges) within the courtroom, can change the normative and factual expectations the participants within these systems.
+Judicial and continuing legal education, and the use of expert witnesses to educate juries (and judges) within the courtroom, can change the normative and factual expectations of the participants within these systems.

-Adjudicators' skepticism of or hostility toward chronic pain claimants may arises in some part from a pre-scientific vision of pain as emotional dysfunction, which emerged from a historical literature that few readers today would recognize as medical or scientific: the "anecdata" of the psychoanalytic case history, like the Anna O. case discussed in Part I, which are an often highly unreliable narrative form.
-These tropes continue to be peddled today: Even a cursory Amazon.com search reveals dozens of popular books extoling the premise that a person who adjusts her attitude and acknowledges her emotions will free herself of persistent chronic pain - in as little as one day!
-179 Similarly, there is an industry of defense experts that supports this relationship.
-180
+Adjudicators' skepticism of, or hostility toward, chronic pain claimants may arise in some part from a pre-scientific vision of pain as emotional dysfunction, which emerged from a historical literature that few readers today would recognize as medical or scientific: the "anecdata" of the psychoanalytic case history, like the Anna O. case discussed in Part I, which are an often highly unreliable narrative form.
+These tropes continue to be peddled today; even a cursory Amazon.com search reveals dozens of popular books extoling the premise that a person who adjusts her attitude and acknowledges her emotions will free herself of persistent chronic pain-in as little as one day.
+Similarly, there is an industry of defense experts that supports this relationship.